Healthy Homes Assessment Karori

 Home Assessments Karori for Rental Properties

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be extremely costly for property owners and landlords.
-For professional guidance, contact us today to schedule your rental property house evaluation.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For professional guidance, contact us now and schedule your rental properties house evaluation.

 home assessments for rental properties